 Toowoomba is already a hub of transport and logistics.
 Now, with plans for a $500 million data storage centre and tech park, it’s set to be one of Australia’s key data and technology hubs, too.
 Significant investment in infrastructure means that Toowoomba is well situated to play a role in not only connecting Australia’s physical freight, but also data.

 Boost regional economy and connect cities

 One of the main objectives of the data hub and tech park project is to boost regional economies.
-Over the period of 20 years, the Toowoomba Technology Park could create jobs for over 2,400 people and bring a massive influx of capital into the region.
+Over a period of 20 years, Toowoomba Technology Park could create jobs for over 2,400 people and bring a massive influx of capital into the region.

 However, the project isn’t about the economy alone.
 As Australia’s first regional data centre, the project also shows optimistic prospects for what the future of Australia’s connected cities could look like.
 Toowoomba already has weekly freight flights direct to Hong Kong.
 Eventually, the plan is for Toowoomba to be a major gateway between Queensland and other Australian cities, as well as the entire Asian market.

 The addition of a data hub means that agricultural technology can flourish in the region.
 The tech park is aimed at attracting international ‘agtech’, manufacturing, software and biotech businesses.
 Some US tech giants have already shown interest in buying data storage in the region.
 It just goes to show that being interconnected can put regional areas on the map of booming, interconnected economies.

 Toowoomba will need a boost in infrastructure to support the large-scale project taking place.
 Namely, this will include rail and transport projects.
 While Toowoomba has great road connections to Brisbane and other regions in Queensland, new rail projects will connect freight faster and more efficiently.

 In line with the project’s strategic goal of connecting Australia’s regional cities, rail infrastructure will create supply chain networks for regional producers, cutting the cost of transport.